nachtigal/passover/README.md

 First off, setting up a passover seder is easy.
 You have a week to gather your friends and family (anyone you love and are thankful for being in your life) for a passover meal.
 Arrange a seder plate [with the usual stuff](https://en.wikipedia.org/wiki/Passover_Seder_Plate) but add an orange.
 Put the seder plate in the center of the plate.
 Don't forget to cook your food.
 Personally: I like matzoh-ball soup and brisket the most.

 Print this Haggadah out, or send it around to folks before hand.
 You probably need at least 4 people, but honestly, you could make it work with two.
+Just make sure the group sections are read aloud by everyone, it makes it a lot more powerful and uniting.
 At every section change, you can change readers if you have a large crowd.
-It's probably a good idea to have one person giving out reading assignments and prompting folks to join.
+If that's the case, it's probably a good idea to have one person giving out reading assignments and prompting folks to join.

 ### Do I have to be Jewish to use it?

 Not at all.
 We specifically meant this to be open to all sorts of people, whether you believe in god or not.
+If you want to take this and make it more specific to your background you are welcome to do so.

 ### What are your sources?